-You'll find this label on the inside of the access panel located on the driver's side of the rear of the vehicle.
+You'll find this label on the inside of the glove box door.
 It's very helpful if you ever need to order parts.

 On this label is:

-- your VIN,
+- · your VIN,

 - the model designation,

 - paint information and

 - a list of all production options and special equipment.